We all had a bit of a chuckle when we first saw rule #3 on Anil’s 10 Rules of Internet.

-If only it were that simple.
-In reality, those of you from North America will be familiar with an entirely different set of paper formats to the rest of the world.
+Those of you from North America will be familiar with an entirely different set of paper formats to the rest of the world.
 While you go about your day, happily printing away on Letter paper, almost everyone else will be printing the same material on A4.
-As you can see in the picture up the top, these two paper sizes actually have different dimensions.
+As you can see in the picture above, these two paper sizes actually have different dimensions.

-There is rhyme to the reason most countries have accepted the ISO 216 series of paper sizes (A4 et al.) as a standard.
+There is a good reason why most countries have accepted the ISO 216 series of paper sizes (the official grouping which includes A4) as a standard.
 Apparently first discovered by physics professor Georg Lichtenberg in 1786, the height-to-width ratio of these pages happens to have a rather nifty mathematical property.
 If you put two pages of one size together to create a new sheet of paper, they will have the same aspect ratio.

 As it turns out, U.S. paper sizes weren’t designed with a unifying design principle in mind.
 You can’t perfectly fit two Letter pages onto one Ledger page, for example.
 The U.S. paper size system makes it much more awkward for an end user to be flexible about how they want something printed.

-It’s not only an ongoing source of confusion when you’re pinging files round the globe, it can also cause you difficulties with your printer setup.
 At ezeep, we recently ran into this problem at a coworking space that’s located in the same neighborhood as us, in Berlin.
-Coworkers were printing out files with the paper format set to A4, but the recently installed new printer was set to print Letter by default (this often happens with U.S. manufactured printers).
+Coworkers were printing out files with the format set to A4 paper size, but the recently installed new printer was set to print Letter by default (this often happens with U.S. manufactured printers).
 The printer, thinking it had Letter paper in its trays, was shrinking each file to fit this page size.
 Since we are in Europe, the printer actually had A4 paper in its trays.
 So everybody’s documents were printed with an extra large border on one side.

-If that messes with your head, you’re not alone.
-The problem is that the printer is only semi-intelligent.
+Unfortunately, your printer is only semi-intelligent.
 It *thinks* it knows what paper it has in its trays and tries to reduce problems for the user by automatically fitting the document to the page.
 But, as it turns out, the printer isn’t quite smart enough — its knowledge of what paper it has is based on a (manually manipulated) setting on the printer, not on any kind of sensor.
 And this printer counts as one of the *smarter* ones — other printers will just refuse to print documents that aren’t set to the expected paper format, without of course showing any simple message to explain why.

 At ezeep, we know that this is exactly the kind of printer voodoo that drives people nuts.
-That’s why we’re actively working on ways to improve the way printers talk to people and exploring how we can make printers smarter about how they are set up.
+That’s why we’re committed to developing ways to improve how printers talk to people and how we can make printers smarter about how they are set up.

 If you got this far and have your suspicions about why we’re spending so much time looking into paper sizes – yep, you’re right – ezeep supports printing different paper sizes.